Kia CHL Top-10 Spotlight: Saginaw Spirit

 Following the holiday break, the Spirit have come away with a pair of victories over the Windsor Spitfires and Soo Greyhounds to push their current win streak to six games.
 In all, the Spirit own a 21-10-2-2 showing on the season, good for 46 points and second place in the Ontario Hockey League’s West Division.

-Leading the way for the Spirit this season is budding centre Cole Perfetti, a projected first-round selection in the coming NHL Draft who has collected a team-leading 55 points counting 20 goals and 35 assists through 34 appearances.
-Currently riding a five-game point streak – a stretch which includes four multi-point efforts – the Whitby, Ont., native is a primary offensive driver for the Spirit, with his recent showings including a 5-4 overtime victory versus the Sarnia Sting in which he finished with three assists including a helper on the game winner en route to first-star honours.
-It’s that sort of production that makes Perfetti a projected early selection come draft day in Montreal.
+Leading the way for the Spirit this season is top NHL Draft prospect Cole Perfetti who has collected a team-leading 55 points counting 20 goals and 35 assists through 34 appearances.
+Currently riding a five-game point streak – a stretch which includes four multi-point efforts – the Whitby, Ont., native is the primary offensive driver for the Spirit, with his recent showings including a 5-4 overtime victory versus the Sarnia Sting in which he finished with three assists including a helper on the game winner en route to first-star honours.
+It’s that sort of production that makes Perfetti a projected first round selection come draft day in Montreal.

 “(Perfetti’s) extremely high hockey IQ allows him to find open ice and beat defenders, which gives him endless scoring opportunities,” says Sportsnet’s Sam Cosentino. “(He is) consistently willing to improve his game and sees the ice so well that he can play a step ahead of the competition.”